navipartner/npcore-partners/Documentation/product/articles/replication/howto/replicationhowto.md

 1. Open the **Replication API Setup List** page.
-   Multiple predefined setups are created automatically and grouped according to the master data, for example customer-related data, vendor-related data, and so on)
+   Multiple predefined setups are created automatically and grouped according to the master data, for example customer-related data, vendor-related data, and so on.
 2. Open the first **CUST_NPAPI V1** setup.
 3. Enter the necessary information in order to enable the setup (the setup is disabled by default).
  > [!IMPORTANT]
- > If the replication is made from an external database, state the correct external URL to the **Service Base URL** field and enable the **External Database** toggle switch.
+ > If the replication is made from an external database, state the correct external URL in the **Service Base URL** field and enable the **External Database** toggle switch.

 4. Press the ellipsis button next to the **From Company Name** field and select the company from which you want to import data.
    If the **External Company** is disabled, you can select a company from the current database, otherwise the system makes a web API request to the external database to retrieve companies and you can select a company from that database.